MMO USAPA Sanctioning

 Tournament Director Responsibilities

 It is the responsibility of the Tournament Director to be certain that players are competing in the correct events based on age or rating.
 For a list of Approved Events Click here.
-Allowing ineligible players to compete in a bracket impacts the sanctioning.
 Questions about combining brackets can be addressed to: USAPA Tournament Coordinator.
 If any players join or renew USAPA membership at the tournament, please let us know.
 A player’s age in a sanctioned tournament will be determined by the player’s age on December 31.
 An exception will be made if a state senior games organization mandates a different date in their tournament.

 The ratings for many USAPA members are in the USAPA rating system and can be viewed on the USAPA Ratings page.
 This is most important for skill-level tournaments.
 Ratings are also important for seeding players within events.
 If a player is not rated they can self-rate.